CRZA5/CRZA-eSports-cogs/README.md

 # CRZA-eSports-cogs

 # Private Use
 Cogs used by CRZAeSports for their server.
-If you want u can use but it hasbeen modified according to our use.
+If you want u can use but it has been modified according to our need.
 And all the cogs belong to Weirdo914.
 Check his repos for these cogs on public use- https://github.com/Weirdo914/Weird-Cogs/
 ## Cogs